schulle4u/sivvy/README.md

 ## About Sivvy

 Sivvy (a kind of nickname for CSV) is a terminal editor for creating and editing CSV tables.
 It was written in Python and uses the built-in CSV functions to open and edit files.
-Sivvy uses {Python Tabulate](https://pypi.org/project/tabulate/) to display the data, which provides numerous output formats and designs.
+Sivvy uses [Python Tabulate](https://pypi.org/project/tabulate/) to display the data, which provides numerous output formats and designs.
 It is just a personal tool that I use to manage digital archives and does not claim to complement or even enrich the numerous other solutions for visualizing CSV data sets.
 However, any contributions are always welcome.

 ## Features